raleighquantified/raleighquantified.github.io/_posts/2018-3-13-machine-learning-demolition.md

 I used the same building permit data I used for a couple of my earlier analyses (here and here), and all the caveats I mentioned in those posts are obviously relevant here too.
 In this case, preparing the data was even trickier, in that I had to come up with a systematic way to determine whether a demolished building had had another built in its place.

-Identifying properties that had been demolished and never replaced was straightforward.
+Identifying properties that had been demolished and never replaced was pretty straightforward.
 I simply looked for addresses that were only associated with one permit a piece, and then filtered out non-demolition permits.

 The approach I took to identifying properties that had been replaced was more of a methodological stretch but (I think) still highly defensible.